mini0222/Jewelry-e-commerce-website/README.md

 Jewerly e-commerce website named "Mini Gold"

 ## Description
-Mini Gold is a Jewerly e-commerce website where you can order all the dainty and modern Jewerlys including earrings, necklace, bracelet online.
+Mini Gold is a jewelry e-commerce website where you can order all the dainty and modern jewelry, including earrings, necklaces, and bracelets, online.

 ## Table of Contents
 - [Installation](#installation)